vemas23/ailogim/README.md

 To use this, you only need a GitHub API Key.
 Set it as the environment variable `GITHUB_TOKEN`.

 <small>Struggling with the algorithms?
 Set the environment variable `AILOGIN_DEBUG` to `1` to make things easier.</small>

+I think you could use the Hugging Face API, but i havent tested that